opensource21/elmaleins/Readme.md

 ## Future Features
 - Prevent duplicate challenges

-## TODO
-The file is pretty large seems time to split the whole stuff.

 ## How to run
 - Development with reactor doesn't work anymore see [stackoverflow for oldapproaches](https://stackoverflow.com/questions/41333765/using-elm-reactor-with-elm-embedded-in-html)